Chaotic rotation: Stabilization mechanisms and effects

 Asteroids, moons, and other irregularly shaped bodies that exhibit eccentric orbits have chaotic rotation due to periodic gravitational torques.
 Tidal forces, like the ones that affect ocean waves on Earth, can cause these chaotic motions to stabilize or lead to tidal locking.
 Tidal locking happens when an astronomical body's rotation aligns with the larger body's rotation.
 A good example of this is Earth and its moon.
 The Moon always faces Earth from the same side, no matter where it's observed from the surface.
-In some cases, like Pluto, other effects, such as gravitational fluctuation, can act as a form of opposition.
+In other cases, such as Pluto, effects such as gravitational fluctuation can act as a form of opposition.

 As alluded to before, planetary bodies are also sometimes subjected to chaotic rotation.
 This is especially true for exoplanets, planets similar to Earth in possibly able to facilitate life, which are outside the Solar System.
 Many of these planets may have experienced some aspect of chaotic rotation before reaching stability.
 There are some exoplanets still undergoing chaotic movement, characterized by harsh climates and atmospheric changes.
 Scientists typically look toward eccentricity when determining if an exoplanet exhibits chaotic patterns.
 These exoplanets help determine the origins of planetary systems.